Introduction to quantum groups: 1d. Axiomatization fix

 \begin{proposition} The category of group duals $\widehat{\Gamma}$ is a well-defined subcategory of the category of compact quantum measured spaces, with each $\widehat{\Gamma}$ corresponding to the full group algebra $C^*(\Gamma)$, or the reduced group algebra $C^*_{red}(\Gamma)$, or any algebra in between. \end{proposition}

-\begin{proof} This is indeed more of an empty statement, coming from the above discussion. \end{proof}
+\begin{proof} This is more of an empty statement, coming from the above discussion. \end{proof}

 With this in hand, it is tempting to go even further, namely forgetting about the $C^*$-algebras, and trying to axiomatize instead the operator algebras of type $L^\infty(X)$.
 Such an axiomatization is possible, and the resulting class of operator algebras consists of a certain special type of $C^*$-algebras, called ``finite von Neumann algebras''.

 However, and here comes our point, doing so would be bad, and would lead to a weak theory, because many spaces such as the compact groups, or the compact homogeneous spaces, do not come with a measure by definition, but rather by theorem.

 In short, our ``fix'' is not a very good fix, and if we want a really strong theory, we must invent something else.
 In order to do so, our idea will be that of restricting the attention to certain special classes of quantum algebraic manifolds, as follows: